f5bud/FX-4CR-V2/README.md

 + Change in SSB and transmission bandwidth 300-2700 Hz

 [FX-4CR-V2-V-25-01-27.zip](https://github.com/user-attachments/files/19410621/FX-4CR-V2-V-25-01-27.zip)
-- Fix an inconsistent power level
+- Fixed an inconsistent power level
-- Fix Screen error, sometimes the screen appears to be shifted by several lines.
+- Fixed Screen error, sometimes the screen appears to be shifted by several lines.

 As promised, this version lets you record a voice message of up to 10 seconds and play it back in a loop.
 I've merged the user and service manuals into a single document.